Smpramuk/CSC477_Asgn5/src/index.md

 const threePtCornerX = 220; // 22 ft from 0
 const threePtCornerY = 14 * 12 - 48;
 const hoopY = -baselineOffset; // 48 inches above baseline
-// const threePtCornerY = Math.sqrt(threePtRadius ** 2 - threePtCornerX ** 2); // distance from hoop

-const cornerYRelativeToHoop = threePtCornerY - hoopY; // This is the key!

-// Calculate the angle using atan2 (better than acos for this) const threePtAngle = Math.atan2(cornerYRelativeToHoop, threePtCornerX);

 // Left corner straight line
 svg